MaxwellSam/HydrEAU-viewer-StreamLit-APP-/README.md

 # HydrEAUviewer StreamLitAPP

 HydrEAUviewer StreamLitAPP is a Web Application developed in python with StreamLit.
-This App use an overlayer API to get hydrological data from HubEAU, an online API for water data.
+This App use an overlayer API to get hydrological data from HubEAU, an online API for water data ([hubEAU](https://hubeau.eaufrance.fr/)).
 This tool allow to visualize three parameters, water tide, flow and daily flow regitred from hydrological stations located at a variable distance of a coordinates point.

 ## Overview